jacloar/Santorini/Santorini/README.txt

 - Common/Worker.java: Represents a worker on the Board
 - Common/Building.java: Represents a building on the Board
 - Common/IRules.java: Interface to check if proposed moves are valid
+- Common/IPlayer.java: Interface for an administrator to take the player through the phases of the game

 - Player/: Directory for everything relating to the player

-- Player/IPlayer.java: Interface for an administrator to take the player through the phases of the game
+- Admin/: Directory for everything related to the administrator

+- Lib/: Directory for any library-like code